SEER Rating, HSPF Rating, and Heat Pump Efficiency

 States and localities may offer additional rebates, tax credits, and incentives.
 For instance, in North Carolina, the Home Electrification and Appliance Rebate program offers a rebate of up to $8,000 for the purchase and installation of an eligible Energy Star-certified heat pump.

-See what home electrification can do for you:
+See what an energy efficient heat pump or home solar panels can do for you today.

 What’s a good SEER2 rating for a heat pump?

-The US Department of Energy requires new residential heat pumps to have a 13.4 or higher SEER2 in the northern part of the US and 14.3 or higher SEER2 in the southeast and southwest regions.
+The Department of Energy requires new residential heat pumps to have a 13.4 or higher SEER2 in the northern part of the US and 14.3 or higher SEER2 in the southeast and southwest regions.
 Heat pumps must have a 15.2 or higher SEER2 to be Energy Star certified.
 The highest SEER2 rating on the market now is 28.7.

 What’s a good HSPF2 rating for a heat pump?